Big Moose Lake

-The lake's popularity derives from its remoteness, climate and beauty.
-It was the scene of the murder of Grace Brown in 1906 by her boyfriend.
-Alleged spectral sightings and subsequent media attention are said to have added to the allure.

-Geography and climate
+Geography

 Located in the central-western part of the Adirondack region, Big Moose Lake covers 1242 acre in surface area.
 It is approximately 3 mi long and almost 1 mi wide, running in an east–west direction along its major axis.
 The lake ranges in depth from 30 to 70 ft in its deepest parts, with an average depth of 23 ft.